How to use entity filter?

-But when ENTITY FILTER DEMO STEP was the correct candidate as per the Intent Detection ML Algorithm, then that STEP was shortlisted and a response was sent from that Step.
+But when Entity filter demo node step was the correct candidate as per the Intent Detection ML Algorithm, then that STEP was shortlisted and a response was sent from that Step.

 Illustration 4 - Below image shows a case when User Utterance had no mention of any entity value.
-User Utterance matched the Entity Filter Demo Step through ML Intent Detection Algorithms.
-However, when the User reached that STEP, the Step-Entity Filter was set as the default value for the demo_city_filter_step entity.
+User Utterance matched the Entity filter demo node step through ML Intent Detection Algorithms.
+However, when the User reached that STEP, the Step-Entity Filter was set as the default value for the demo_city_entity_filter entity.
 Please notice that no filtering is applied in such a scenario.

 Illustration 5 - If there are multiple values present in the filter list as shown in the image below, the most recently added value would be set as default for that entity, which is BOM in the below-illustrated case.

 For understanding, Let’s take the above entity demo_city_entity_filter.
 Its values are DEL, HYD, MAD, BOM and HYD has been set as a Step-Entity Filter.

 If an entity value HYD is set as a Step-Entity Filter, then that STEP will be eligible to be shortlisted only if 2 cases mentioned below occur -